jonasberge/euler/README.txt

 done N
 	Finishes problem number N by moving it into the solved/ folder.

+check [N1 [N2 [...]]]
+	Checks if problems N1, N2, ... give the correct solution.
+	If no problem is specified, all solutions in solved/ are tested.
+	This is useful if shared code is modified and you would like to make sure that your solutions are still working correctly.

 repl
 	Clears the terminal and opens an interactive Python REPL.
 	Press CTRL-D to exit and CTRL-L to clear the output buffer.